 Hull was torn over whether Ronnie Pickering deserved his plaque

 BBC Look North recently featured Alternative Heritage and Drunk Animal Creative Studio.
-Our Creative Director, Calvin Innes sat down and spoke about the idea and took everyone on a walking plaque tour.
-Check out the feature, below:
+Our Creative Director, Calvin Innes, spoke about the idea and then took everyone on a walking plaque tour.
+Check it out below: